0xM1cx/Obsidian-Notes/EVSU/2nd-Year/1st-Sem/DSA/DSA-INTRO.md

 2. **Output**.
 An algorithm should produce at least one required output from the give set of input values.
 These output values are known as the solution to a problem.
 3. **Definiteness**.
 Each step must be clear and unambiguous.
 4. **Finiteness**.
 All instructions of an algorithm should terminate after a finite number of steps.
 5. **Effectiveness**.
 Each step must be feasible but must also be definite.
-Every algorithm is expected to be effective.
+Every algorithm is expected to be effective
+### Pseudocode
+- is sometimes used as a detailed step in the process of developing program.
+- Expressed in a natural language rather than a programming language.
+- Is the statement in plain English which may be translated later in a program.
+### Flowchart
+- A graphical representation that shows a solution model to give a problem.
+- A diagram that shows step-by-step development using connecting lines and a set of conventional symbols

 ## What are Data Structures?
 **Data structure** is a storage that is used to store and organize data.
 It is a way of arranging data on a computer so that it can be accessed and updated efficiently.